Relintai/pandemonium_engine_docs/development/compiling/compiling_for_x11.md

 Building export templates
 -------------------------

+Warning:
-.. warning:: Linux binaries usually won't run on distributions that are
+ Linux binaries usually won't run on distributions that are
              older than the distribution they were built on.
 If you wish to distribute binaries that work on most distributions, you should build them on an old distribution such as Ubuntu 16.04.